eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 ### Branding
 The UI of the SDK can be customized.

-1. Download branding.swift file from our repository
+1. Download branding.swift file from our repository.
-2. Move the downloaded file to your project directory
+2. Move the downloaded file to your project directory.
-3. This file consists of `setConfig()` function which has all the UI components which can be branded, and their default values are available on the file
+3. This file consists of `setConfig()` function which has all the UI components which can be branded, and their default values are available on the file.
-4. You can change the values of the UI components in the function and save the file
+4. You can change the values of the UI components in the function and save the file.
-5. Call this function on `onAppear()` when your app is loaded
+5. Call this function on `onAppear()` when your app is loaded.
+6. This file can be customized according to customer needs.

 > **_NOTE:_** If you want to use a custom launch icon, add it to the assets and set the Render As to Template Image (This will enable to change the color of the icon).